-- Take photos to capture your event, with subjects' permission, and share on social media to encourage more people to donate and thank the community for their support. - Don't forget to tag @americanheartWA! - Reminder, if you plan on sharing photos from your food drive with us, ensure that all subjects in the photo have signed our publicity consent release form so they are aware their photo may be shared in various places including social media or our website.

-Click here to electronically sign the American Heart Association's release form.
+- Take photos to capture your event, with subjects' permission, and share on social media to encourage more people to donate and thank the community for their support. - Don't forget to tag @americanheartWA! - Reminder, if you plan on sharing photos from your food drive with us with other people in the photo, ensure that all subjects in the photo have signed our photo release form so they are aware their photo may be shared in various places including social media or our website.
+Click here to download and print the release form.